Country overview: United Kingdom

 View ‘Legal profile’ for additional information.

-The UK government is responsible for setting the overall strategy and for its delivery in the devolved administrations only in matters where it has reserved power.
+The United Kingdom Government is responsible for setting the overall strategy and for its delivery in the devolved administrations only in matters where it has reserved power.
 Within the strategy, policies concerning health, education, housing and social care are confined to England, while those for policing and the criminal justice system cover both England and Wales.

-As part of its annual review of the drugs strategy, the UK government published an Action Plan on New Psychoactive Substances in May 2012.
+As part of its annual review of the Drug Strategy, the United Kingdom Government published an Action Plan on New Psychoactive Substances in May 2012.
 In the area of demand reduction it seeks to highlight the potential risks and harms from these substances, improve the quality of drug education and work with partners to enhance knowledge and evidence on these drugs.
 Actions in the area of supply reduction include increasing understanding of the threat posed by these substances, making full use of the legislative framework, strengthening the enforcement response and bolstering the global response.

 A number of powers are devolved to Northern Ireland, Scotland and Wales, and each of these countries has its own strategy.
 Both the current Welsh strategy, Working Together to Reduce Harm: The Substance Misuse Strategy for Wales 2008–18, and Scotland’s strategy, The Road to Recovery: A New Approach to Tackling Scotland’s Drug Problem, were adopted in 2008.
 The current Northern Irish policy, New Strategic Direction for Alcohol and Drugs Phase 2: 2011–16, was launched in 2011.
 Strategies in Northern Ireland and Wales address both illicit drugs and alcohol.